xeniakadar/soc-clone/README.md

 <h2>Showcase</h2>

-The images and the GIF are a great illustration to how the page works -
+The images and the GIF are a great illustration to how the page works.
+The user is first taken to the homepage, where they can view - but not interact with - other users' posts.
+The user can login or sign up through email/password or Google.
+One the user is logged in they can upload a post, where they can ask AI to generate a caption.
+Once the user uploaded the image they can delete it and edit their caption.
+Users can like and comment on eachothers' posts.

 <img src="./src/components/images/screenshots/animation.gif" width="800px">
 <img src="./src/components/images/screenshots/homepage.png" width="800px">